 Proprietary funds.
 The Town maintains one type of proprietary fund, internal service funds.
-Internal service funds are an accounting device used to accumulate and allocate costs internally among the Town's various functions.
+Internal service funds are used to accumulate and allocate costs internally among the Town's various functions.
 The Town uses internal service funds to account for its self-insured medical benefits and heart and hypertension payments.
-Individual fund data for the internal service funds is provided in the form of combining statements elsewhere in this report.
+Individual fund data for the internal service funds is provided in the form of combining statements in the Supplemental and Combining Nonmajor Fund Statements and Schedules section of this report.
 Because both of these services predominantly benefit governmental rather than business-type activities, they have been included within governmental activities in the government-wide financial statements.